 The Muonde Trust GPS Team & Collaborative Modeling Process

-As part of my postdoctoral research working with The Muonde Trust in Zimbabwe, I have been building a core group of mapping researchers within the larger community-based Muonde research team.
+As part of my postdoctoral research working with The Muonde Trust in Zimbabwe, I supported a core group of mapping researchers within the larger community-based Muonde research team.
 The team is composed of rural subsistence farmers engaged in long-term research projects.
 My work with this group includes visiting and working closely with them, developing a set of “How-To” sheets on mapping and computer use, and providing encouragement and technical support via smartphone and email.
 I have learned a great deal about their barriers to participation, which included varying levels of English (addressed by encouraging peer-learning in Shona in addition to my English instruction), varying roles based on gender (addressed by meeting at times when women’s responsibilities allowed them to attend), and having more or less education or familiarity with technology (addressed by giving extra time for those who learn slowly as well as pairing them with more advanced students).
 This training has given the community a great deal of agency, both psychological and practical.
 Not only do they feel more confident in their use of technology and their ability to map their own resources, but they are also in a position to highlight deficits in key infrastructure and in some cases rectify them on their own.
 We have published the details of our mapping teaching, learning, and applications in Development Engineering.

 In addition, we have been working together to create an Agent-Based Model (ABM) representing their agro-pastoral system.
 By basing our work on information the community had gathered over the last three decades, iterating with them on the development of tools, and keeping the decision-making squarely in their hands, we were able to create infrastructure they could use to discuss land-use planning and management with local leaders while at the same time reinforcing their own self-confidence and abilities to make their own lives better.
 We were also able to involve women in the modeling workshops through careful attention to barriers preventing them from attending: including childcare support, paying non-participants to cook food for the group, and making sure that when understanding explanations in English was a challenge, there was plenty of explanation in Shona, their native language.